wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/cadvisor/README.rst

 Running cAdvisor in docker
 ==========================

-Assuming that command is executed from this directory(in which ``perf-prm-skylake.json`` is located) and previous step was executed to obtain container image named cadvisor, which contains cAdvisor with perf, a way to run cAdvisor with perf measuremente is
+Assuming that command is executed from this directory(in which ``perf-prm-skylake.json`` is located) and previous step was executed to obtain container image named cadvisor, which contains cAdvisor with perf support, a way to run cAdvisor with perf events and referenced bytes measurements is

 .. code-block:: shell